lieszkol/november-gallery/README.md

 **`__SELF__.defaultlightboxoptions`**
 Type: string
-Used in the lightbox gallery default template, this holds any custom script options set for the component in the "Script Options" property, along with any generated options (for example: `gallery_theme: "tiles", tiles_type: "justified"`)
+Used in the lightbox gallery default template, this holds any custom script options set for the component in the "Script Options" property, along with the following: `gallery_theme: "lightbox"`

 **`__SELF__.error`**
 Type: string